Frequently Asked Questions: Breakthrough Therapies

 13) Will FDA announce when a drug has been granted breakthrough therapy designation?

 FDA will not disclose information regarding sponsors who submitted requests for or who have been granted or denied breakthrough therapy designation.
 Breakthrough therapy designation requests are typically submitted to an IND, and the FDA cannot disclose the existence of an IND, or any submissions that have been submitted to the IND, unless it has previously been publicly disclosed or acknowledged per 21 CFR 312.130(a).

-13) If a product is denied breakthrough therapy designation, is it automatically reviewed for fast track designation?
+14) If a drug is denied breakthrough therapy designation, is it automatically reviewed for fast track designation?

-No. Fast track and breakthrough therapy designations are separate programs and require separate requests for Agency consideration.
+Fast track and breakthrough therapy designation programs are separate programs and require separate requests for FDA consideration.